DerickFernando51/Aquaculture-Monitoring-System/README.md

 - Generating alerts when sensor values fall outside specified thresholds

 -	 Visualizing 24-hour trends of sensor data through dynamic, real-time graphs

+<br>Running the App <br>

+    Open Android Studio.

+    Go to File → New → Project from Version Control → Git.

+    Paste the repository URL and click Clone.

+    Wait for Gradle to sync.

+    Run the app on an emulator or connected device.